pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 * Sample size having a target or outcome variable.
 * From R: Present a method to help reducing cardinality and profiling categoric variable.
 * A practical before-and-after example reducing cardinality and insights extraction.
-* How different models such as random forest or gradfient boosting machine deal with categorical variables.
+* How different models such as random forest or a gradient boosting machine deals with categorical variables.

 <br>

 ### But is it necessary to re-group the variable?

-It depends on the case, but quick answer is yes.
-In this chapter we will see one case in which this data preparation increases overall accuracy (measure by Area Under Roc Curve).
+It depends on the case, but the quick answer is yes.
+In this chapter we will see one case in which this data preparation increases overall accuracy (measuring by the Area Under Roc Curve).

-There is a tradeoff between the **representation of the data** (how many rows has each category), and how is each category related to an the outcome variable.
+There is a tradeoff between the **representation of the data** (how many rows each category has), and how is each category related to the outcome variable.
 E.g.: some countries are more related to persons with flu than others.